I'm Just a Bill: 1990s

-The sketch was parodied in The Simpsons episode "The Day the Violence Died", in which Krusty the Clown presents "I'm an Amendment to Be", depicting a Constitutional amendment's attempt to ban flag burning.
+The sketch was parodied in The Simpsons episode "The Day the Violence Died" (1996), in which Krusty the Clown presents "I'm an Amendment to Be", also performed by Jack Sheldon, depicting a Constitutional amendment's attempt to ban flag burning.
 The sketch was later briefly parodied in another Fox produced animated series, Family Guy.
-In the episode, "Mr. Griffin Goes to Washington", an anthropomorphic legal bill sings on the steps of the U.S. Capitol Building until he is stabbed and stuffed into a garbage bag by a sanitation engineer.
+In the episode, "Mr. Griffin Goes to Washington" (2001), an anthropomorphic legal bill sings on the steps of the U.S. Capitol Building until he is stabbed and stuffed into a garbage bag by a sanitation engineer.
 Jack Sheldon provided the voice of the amendment in both parodies.

+The video is referenced in the animated comedy series Johnny Bravo.
+In the episode, "Red Faced in the White House" (1997), when Johnny walks past the United States Capitol, he sees Bill sitting on the steps, just like in the Schoolhouse Rock segment.
+In this case, however, it is announced that the Bill will not be made into law and a man comes out and destroys the Bill with a flamethrower.
+Dee Bradley Baker provided the voice of the Bill.

+2000s

-The song was featured prominently in the Disney made-for-TV movie Mail to the Chief starring Randy Quaid.
+The song was featured prominently in the Disney made-for-TV movie Mail to the Chief (2000) starring Randy Quaid.